 A Very Cold Case

-Being Scandinavian: The only two things most people know about me is that I’m very proud of my Scandinavian heritage and I hate guns.
+The only two things most people know about me is that I’m very proud of my Scandinavian heritage and I hate guns.
 Perhaps then, I am a biased judge of crime fiction of the European North where murder has to be carried out more imaginatively since they do not share our national passion for guns.
-Not that plenty of fictional crime Scandinavia doesn’t involve shooting—after all there’s only so much you can do with knives and poison!
+Not that plenty of fictional Scandinavian crime doesn’t involve shooting—after all there’s only so much you can do with knives and poison!

 Since last post’s overview of worldwide crime I’ve decided to proceed by region/country for awhile, moving through Scandinavia, southern Africa and the UK before returning to explore other less literarily murderous locations.